-Our cost of goods sold during the three and nine months ended September 30, 2014 and 2013 primarily includes costs directly associated with ethanol production and initial operations for the production of isobutanol at the Agri-Energy Facility such as costs for direct materials, direct labor, depreciation, other operating costs and certain plant overhead costs.
-Direct materials include dextrose for our initial production runs of isobutanol, corn feedstock, denaturant and process chemicals.
+Cost of goods sold during the three and nine months ended September 30, 2015 and 2014 primarily includes costs directly associated with ethanol and isobutanol production at the Agri-Energy Facility such as costs for direct materials, direct labor, depreciation, other operating costs and certain plant overhead costs.
+Direct materials include corn feedstock, yeast, denaturant and process chemicals.
 Direct labor includes compensation of personnel directly involved in production operations at the Agri-Energy Facility.
 Other operating costs include utilities and natural gas usage.
-We periodically enter into forward purchase contracts and exchange-traded futures contracts associated with corn.
+We periodically enter into forward purchase contracts and exchange-traded futures contracts associated with corn and natural gas.
+No such contracts were entered into during 2015.
 Accordingly, our cost of goods sold may also include gains or losses and/or changes in fair value from our forward purchase contracts and exchange-traded futures contracts.